FranciscoGutierrez/DHGoogleChartsTutorial/Readme.md

 var wordcloud = document.getElementById('wordcloud');
 new TermCloud(wordcloud).draw(data);
 ```
-We can use getElementById to find our word cloud element inside <body> and then we can create the wordcloud using the draw function and passing the data.
+We can use **getElementById** to find our word cloud element inside **body** tag and then we can create the wordcloud using the draw function and passing the data.
 ```html
 <!DOCTYPE html>
 <html>